alperkurtul/spring-boot-starter-firebase-user-authentication/README.md

 ### Configuration

-Put a `firebase-web-api-key.txt` file in the root of classpath Add this property in your `application.properties`.
+Put a `firebase-web-api-key.txt` file in the root of classpath and specify `firebase-web-api-key : ` property in it.
 ```properties
 firebase-web-api-key : [your-firebase-project-web-api-key]
 ```